QuiltMC/developer-wiki/wiki/items/first-item.md

 `Registry.register()` takes three parameters:

 - The `Registry` we want to add to.
 For items this is always `Registries.ITEM`.
 - The `Identifier` used for the item.
 This must be unique.
-The first part is the namespace (which should be the mod id, but here it is `simple_item`) and the item name itself.
+The first part is the namespace (which should be the mod id) and the item name itself.
 Only lowercase letters, numbers, underscores, dashes, periods, and slashes are allowed.
 - The `Item` to register.
 Here, we pass in the item we declared earlier.

-Having done all of this, if we run the game we can see that we can give the item using the give command: `/give @s simple_item:example_item`!
-But it doesn't appear in the creative menu, nor does have a texture, and its name isn't translated properly.
+Having done all of this, if we run the game we can see that we can give the item using the give command: `/give @s simple_item_mod:example_item`!
+But it doesn't appear in the creative menu, nor does it have a texture, and its name isn't translated properly.
 How do we fix this?

 ## Adding the Item to a group

+`ItemGroup`s represent the tabs in the creative menu.
-Because of a change in 1.19.3, you cannot add items to item groups using only QSL.
+Because of a change in 1.19.3, you can't add items to item groups using only QSL.
 However Fabric API has an API for it.
-Thanks to Quiltified Fabric API, which the template (and players) use by default, we can use it on Quilt, too:
+Thanks to Quilted Fabric API, which the template mod includes and users download with QSL, we can use it on Quilt, too:

 ```java
 ItemGroupEvents.modifyEntriesEvent(ItemGroups.INGREDIENTS).register(entries -> {